-I will not be told that my body isn't good enough.
+Summer is almost here.
+This means every gym is offering some sort of deal.
+Every diet plan is pushing a program.
+Spring means that months of pushing candy, cakes, and overindulgence – now you are fat and you should be ashamed.
+NO. I will not be told that my body isn't good enough.
 I will not be fat shamed by commercials trying to get me to believe that now that the warm weather is here, I need to suddenly change my evil ways.
-NO.
+NO. Here is what I am doing instead and I hope you'll join me.

-I am not going to suddenly take up running, join a gym, or become something overnight that I haven't wanted to be in the last 44 30 something years.
+44 30 something years.
 But I do want to do more to help my body feel better.

 So do what you can, often.